• Home

 Benefits of Month-to-Month Tenancy

 Flexibility: The main advantage of a month-to-month lease is the flexibility offered to landlords and tenants.
+This flexibility can allow landlords to adjust rental income based on market conditions more frequently than with fixed-term leases.
 Tenants have the full freedom to move on if they find a better alternative, and landlords can quickly end the periodic tenancy if they wish to sell their property or make any other changes.
 This rental agreement does not have a set end date.

 Short Notice Period: Most month-to-month leases require a short notice period for tenants and landlords.
 Depending on local laws, any party can terminate the agreement by providing written notice of 30 days in advance or even less.
 This provides convenience and allows for more fluid transitions.
 For example, if a tenant wishes to move out by December 1st, they must inform the landlord in writing by November 1st.